 New Year's Day Laundry Superstitions

-After you've kissed a loved one at midnight and eaten your black-eyed peas, pay heed to these laundry superstitions.
-I've put together a list of four New Year's Day superstitions to help you have a less troublesome new laundry year.
+After you've kissed a loved one at midnight, pay heed to these laundry superstitions.
+Here are four New Year's Day superstitions to help you have a less troublesome new laundry year.

 Following these suggestions won't get rid of laundry duty, but, hey, it can't hurt!